 Maria is active in a number of federal contracting- and/or construction-related professional associations is a frequent lecturer at agency, government contracting, and small business conferences.
 She works closely with several Procurement Technical Assistance Centers and other government contracting forums to provide educational content for a variety of government contractors.

 Maria has been named to the Pennsylvania Super Lawyers Rising Stars list in the field of Government Contracts from 2015-2020 and to the District of Columbia Super Lawyer’s Rising Stars list in the field of Government Contracts in 2018 and 2019.
 In 2014, Maria was honored with the Women Impacting Public Policy’s Give Me 5% Award.
-She is also a recipient of JD Supra’s Government Contracting 2019 Readers Choice Award, and was listed in the Legal Intelligencer’s 2019 Pennsylvania Trailblazers.
+She is also a recipient of JD Supra’s Government Contracting 2019 and 2021 Readers Choice Award and was listed in the Legal Intelligencer’s 2019 Pennsylvania Trailblazers.

 Maria is involved in the following organizations: